TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 pip install pypiwin32
 ```

-**IMPORTANT:** When you execute SpikeInterface for the first time within Neuromod, it will ask you for the path of a python.exe in the anaconda environment you installed the SpikeInterface packages in.
+**IMPORTANT:** When you execute SpikeInterface for the first time within NeuroMod, it will ask you for the path of a python.exe in the anaconda environment you installed the SpikeInterface packages in.
 If you haven't created a costume environment and just copy-pasted the pip command into the command window, you installed them in the anaconda base environment usually found at 'C:\ProgramData\anaconda3\python.exe'.
 If you've installed everything in a costume environment, you have to find the folder of this environment containing all installed packages, which also contains the python.exe.
 In doubt activate the environment (see above) and type in 'echo %CONDA_PREFIX%' to see the path for the python.exe.
 In order to see a command window during spike sorting showing you the progress, you have to right click the python.exe, click on the compatibility tab and enable to execute it as an administrator!
 Otherwise there is a chance the command window won't open, but sorting is conducted anyway!
 You just don't know when it finishes or see potential error messages/warnings.

-Selecting a valid python.exe file will save it's location in a .mat file in 'Neuromod_Path/Modules/MISC/Variables (do not edit)/Python_Conda_Path.mat'.
-When the location of the environment you installed all packages in changes or you copy the files of Neuromod to a new PC with different paths, either delete this vartiable manually, or use the menu bar on top of the Neurmod main window.
+Selecting a valid python.exe file will save it's location in a .mat file in 'NeuroMod_Path/Modules/MISC/Variables (do not edit)/Python_Conda_Path.mat'.
+When the location of the environment you installed all packages in changes or you copy the files of NeuroMod to a new PC with different paths, either delete this variable manually, or use the menu bar on top of the NeurMod main window.
 Select 'Extras', 'Delete Saved Paths' and click 'Python Path to Spikeinterface Environment' to delete it.
 When you want to conduct spike sorting afterwards, you are asked again for a new location of the python.exe.
 The same holds true for the path to the Spike2 CEDS64ML folder when you want to load Spike2 recordings.

-To use Kilosort 4 GPU support, you might need to enter the following commmands (see https://github.com/MouseLand/Kilosort):
+To use Kilosort 4 GPU support, you might need to enter the following commands (see https://github.com/MouseLand/Kilosort):

 ```python
 pip uninstall torch